 The Path I’ve Walked…

 But then the day came when an accomplished writer stumbled across the opening few pages of one of my novels.
-What a painful revelation it was for me, and what an important awakening.
+What a painful revelation it was, and what an important awakening.
 To paraphrase, he told me ‘dude, you write crap and, until you accept that, you’ll never improve.’

 Over the next few years, I encouraged all my readers to beat me hard, discarding those who refused to do other than exercise their repertoire of superlatives.
 I did not need my ego massaged, I needed my literary ability challenged.

-So here I am, five years on. – I’ve no publishing credits, no agent, but I understand my words do hold a little value now.
-There’s a good chance I may never be published, but 2016 will see me submit my work to literary agents. – If one says yes, I promise to let you know and, who knows, perhaps you and others reading this may one day pick up a novel with my name on the cover.
+So here I am, seven years on. – I’ve no publishing credits, no agent, but I understand my words now hold value.
+There’s a good chance I may never be published, but 2018 will see me submit my work to literary agents. – If one says yes, I promise to let you know and, who knows, perhaps you and others reading this may one day pick up a novel with my name on the cover.
 If you do, bear in mind that I invested over ten thousand hours exorcising substandard words so that more worthy ones could emerge.

 Can you say the same?